dougEfresh/logzio-go/README.md

 	if err != nil {
 		panic(err)
 	}
-	l.Stop() // logs are buffered on disk.
+	l.Stop() //logs are buffered on disk.
 Stop will drain the buffer }

 ```